 - The Big 5 Canadian Internet Service Providers (ISPs) (Bell, Rogers, Telus, Shaw and Quebecor (Videotron)) receive 73.3% of the market’s revenues and charge higher prices due to a lack of competition.

 - The lack of competition is due to a wide variety of factors including the industry’s high barrier to entry, large market share, restricted foreign investment, potential for price coordination and history of privatization and acquisitions.

 - The national telecom companies have a go-to list of reasons why prices are high, commissioning their own studies to try and disprove the cost disparity by claiming that the prices are “affordable” and trying to discredit independent studies (not paid for by Canadian telecoms) by claiming their methods are flawed.

 The government has promised Canadians internet affordability for years and ordered the CRTC in 2019 to focus on affordability, competition and putting consumers first.
-Based on an extensive review of the industry, the CRTC reduced the wholesale rates a couple of months later – a win for consumers.
+Based on an extensive review of the industry, the CRTC reduced the wholesale rates – the price at which the Big ISPs are required to sell access to their networks to smaller, independent ISPs such as Teksavvy, VMedia and Distributel – a win for consumers.